 Responsiveness is also an element that must be present in customer service experiences.
 Although it is closely related to point 2, it also has to do with time.

 The contemporary consumer, who is always in a hurry, is a time buyer and has the need to feel that what he receives is always immediate.
 A minute today is much longer than a minute in the past.
 Thus, fast services will always be much better valued and perceived.
+If you can’t handle all of the incoming calls internally, working with one of the top call center companies to improve responsiveness and user experience can be a great idea.

 Finally, follow-up: feeling that they are being cared for even in the course of resolving any incident or issue to be addressed.
 That the agent who has attended you is involved in your issue and that it will be resolved.